yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Others/Self_documenting_code.md

 ???+ info "Notice!"

-    Swift restricts the `parameter name` before each argument input when we implement the function, i.e., you cannot run `greet("Bill", "Cupertino")` unless you use `_` in the `function signature`.
+    Swift restricts the `parameter name` before each argument input when we implement the function, i.e., you are not encouraged to run `greet("Bill", "Cupertino")` unless you use `_` before `parameter name` in the `function signature`.
 This semantic diminishes ambiguities when compiler compiling.

 In [Swift](https://docs.swift.org/swift-book/LanguageGuide/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID158), each function parameter has both a `parameter name` and an `argument label`.